 Okra

 • Wear gloves and long sleeves when cutting the okra because most varieties are covered with tiny spines that will irritate your skin, unless you have a spineless variety.
 Do not worry: this irritation will not happen when you eat them.

-See also Parsnips
+See also Impatiens

+Okra